-Entry information: A minimum of 14 Level 2 credits in Mathematics and Statistics, including Level 2 Inference (2.9) and Probability Methods (2.12) at Merit or Excellence.
-It is also expected that students taking this course will have had their Level 2 Mathematics and Statistics endorsed with Merit or Excellence.
+Entry information: A minimum of 14 Level 2 credits in Mathematics and Statistics, including Level 2 Inference (2.9) and Probability Methods (2.12).
+It is beneficial if students have passed their previous Mathematics course with an endorsement at Merit or Excellence.

 Topics and contexts studied in this course: Statistics at Level 3 will aim to further student understanding of the world of variability.
 Data varies from sample to sample.
 Conclusions reached can change for different samples and measuring this variation is a key component of the course.
 From extending the idea of confidence intervals through to higher level probability concepts and distributions, the course gives an excellent entry into 100 level courses at university.
 Students will usually take all 3 external examinations.